-Also if your clothes are in great condition, they may sell quicker than if they weren’t.
+Also, if your clothes are in excellent condition, they may sell quicker than if they weren’t.

 Those are just a few tips to sell on ThredUp.

-With that out of the way, let’s look at other ways you can use ThredUp to your benefit.
+With that out of the way, let’s look at the benefits of the ThredUp consignment store.

 Benefits of ThredUp Consignment Store

 If you are a reseller, you can purchase clothes in excellent condition from ThredUp, sell them on Poshmark, Mercari, eBay, etc., and make good profits.